the1lab/1lab/src/Cat/Functor/Kan/Base.lagda.md

 ```
 -->

-# Preservation and reflection of Kan extensions
+# Preservation and reflection of Kan extensions {defines="preserved-kan-extension"}

 Let $(G : C' \to D, \eta : F \to G \circ p)$ be the left Kan extension
 of $F : C \to D$ along $p : C \to C'$, and suppose that $H : D \to E$ is